 There are also concerns surrounding the safety of their investment assets.
-Investors may be uncomfortable that their investments are not secure as it is regulated by a foreign regulator or that they aren't held under a CDP account.
+Some investors are uncomfortable that their investments may not be secure, as those markets are regulated by a foreign regulator or the assets are not held under a CDP account.

 3. Avoiding FX exposure

 Investing overseas usually requires the transactions to be made in foreign currency.
 Given the appreciation of the Singapore Dollar (SGD) over the past few decades, it is a due concern that investing overseas, with foreign currency exposure, could lead to poorer returns.

-How does home bias affect Singapore investors' investment portfolio?
+How does home bias affect Singapore investors' portfolios?